stevedonovan/gentle-intro/7-shared-and-networking.md

 ## Threads Don't Borrow

-It's possible for the thread closure to capture values, but _not_ by borrowing!
+It's possible for the thread closure to capture values, but by _moving_,  not by _borrowing_!

 ```rust
 // thread3.rs